|

 was met with a couple of chuckles, "...and I didn't think anything

-could beat our own Proletariat," a panelist wisecracked.
+could beat our own Proletariat," another wisecracked.
 Everyone

 5. Bri's body guard